niravcodes/niravcodes.github.io/pages/on-the-nepali-language-and-unicode.md

 ![](https://nirav.com.np/assets/img/2019-06-16-180457_1366x768_scrot.png)

-and many more

 So how do you type Nepali in ASCII?
 Well, you don't.
 ASCII is, by it's very definition, American.
 What you can do is is put a Nepali character's mask over an ASCII character.
 In other words, design a font which has Nepali characters instead of English ones.
 For example, in the above table, the Nepali letters द्व and अ are overlaid over the letter A. Based on what font you are using, you might have to type a different key on the keyboard to get the same Nepali alphabet.

 **Unicode**